iexcloud/docs/source/getting-started-with-an-example-dataset.md

-# Getting Started with Apperate
+# Getting Started with an Example Dataset

 ```{admonition} Early Access
 The new data infrastructure product is available exclusively to select Early Access program participants.
 If you’d like to participate in an upcoming Early Access phase, please contact `product@iexcloud.io`.